Lnola/Ui-dev-Instagram/README.md

 # Ui-dev-Instagram
-Repository for the Ui dev instagram homerwork
+Repository for the Ui dev instagram homework